Employee absences can be both costly and disruptive.

 Disciplinary action for unacceptable absence must be distinguished from dismissal on health grounds.
 Employers need to be aware of the full range of conditions that count as a disability for the purposes of the Equality Act 2010.
 Where an employee is suffering from a condition covered by the Act, reasonable adjustments must be made to help them return to work.
 Care must also be taken to avoid a claim for unfavourable treatment 'because of something arising in consequence' of an employee's disability.

-As regards the accrual of holiday pay when a worker is on long-term sick leave, workers have the right to carry forward four weeks of their statutory holiday entitlement to the next leave year if they are unable to take it in the current year owing to long-term illness.
+As regards the accrual of holiday pay when a worker is on long-term sick leave, workers have the right to carry forward four weeks of their statutory holiday entitlement to the next leave year if they are unable to take it or choose not to do so in the current year owing to long-term illness.
+However, the leave, or the right to payment in lieu of that leave, will be lost if it is not taken within 18 months of the end of the relevant year in which the entitlement to that leave accrued.

 Dealing with long-term absences, in particular, is a difficult area of the law.
 Each case must be decided on its own merits and proper procedures must be followed.
 Employers who have not done so for a while are advised to review stress management and long-term absence policies and procedures so that potential problems are identified early on and remedial action is taken as soon as possible.